 This book studies the various representations of Asia in Bengali literary periodicals between the 1860s and 1940s.
 It looks at how these periodicals tried to analyse the political situation in Asia in the context of world politics and how Indian nationalistic ideas and associations impacted their vision.

 The volume highlights the influences of cosmopolitanism, universalism and nationalism which contributed towards a common vision of a united and powerful Asia and how these ideas were put into practice.
-It analyses travel accounts by men and women and examines how women become the focus of the didactic efforts of all writers for a horizontal dissemination of Asian consciousness.
-The author also provides a discussion on Asian art and culture, past and present connections between Asian countries, and the resurgence of 19th century Buddhism in the consciousness of the Bengalis.
+It analyses travel accounts by men and women and examines how women became the focus of the didactic efforts of all writers for a horizontal dissemination of Asian consciousness.
+The author also provides a discussion on Asian art and culture, past and present connections between Asian countries and the resurgence of 19th-century Buddhism in the consciousness of the Bengalis.

 Table of Contents

 Introduction 1.
 Othering the Self through Sahitya Patrikas 2.
 Travelling in Asian lands: male gaze 3.
 A woman’s perspective: writing for women, about women and by women 4.
 Beyond the classroom: Teaching about Asia in children’s magazines 5.
 Cultural Intimacies: The Quest for an Asian Art and Culture 6.
 Buddhist ideas and pilgrimage as a means of connectivity 7.
 Nationalist discourse and locating the nation in the world 8.
 United Asia: Hope and Illusion 9.
 Institutionalising dreams: Tagore, Bose, Nehru